jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 export default Card1
 ```

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when you're done.

 #### Nesting A Component